Unwind Operator

 [0].short_name |

-Add four Console operators to see the outcome of each step in the process.
-Connect one Console operator to the first Get operator to see the "address_components" array before unwinding.
-Then, connect another to the Unwind operator to see the "address_components" array after unwinding.
-And connect two to the second and third Get operators.
-These display exactly what values the Data Workflow gets from the address data object.
+Add four Console operators to view the outcome of each step in the process.
+Connect one Console operator to the first Get operator to view the "address_components" array before unwinding.
+Then, connect another to the Unwind operator to view the "address_components" array after unwinding.
+Lastly, connect two Console operators to the second and third Get operators.
+These display exactly what values the Data Workflow retrieves from the address data object.

-Notice that the second and third Get operators only output to Console operators.
-You might also want to use dedicated Output operators when you create applications.
-Then, you can connect those Output operators to Hidden components.
-This lets you store the final values for reference elsewhere in your application.
+The second and third Get operators only output to Console operators.
+Use dedicated Output operators when creating applications.
+Then, you can connect those Output operators to Hidden components to store the final values for reference elsewhere in an application.

 2. | Configure the first Console operator's Info window as follows: |